ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 The following tools are available as pure Python3 scripts:
 - monitor.py: Simple Python3 script to monitor values using [hyundai_kia_connect_api](https://github.com/Hyundai-Kia-Connect/hyundai_kia_connect_api)
 - kml.py: transform the monitor.csv data to monitor.kml, so you can use it in e.g. Google My Maps to see on a map the captured locations
-- summary.py: make summary per MOVE, TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input
+- summary.py: make summary per TRIP, DAY, WEEK, MONTH, YEAR with monitor.csv as input
 - shrink.py: Simple Python3 script to shrink monitor.csv, identical lines removed (first date/time column excluded)
 - Raspberry pi configuration: example script to run monitor.py once per hour on a linux based system
 - debug.py: same sort of python script as monitor.py, but debug logging enabled and all the (internal) data is just printed to standard output in pretty print